 What is a Dietetic Technician, Registered (DTR)?A DTR is a food and nutrition practitioner who has completed at least a two-year associate's degree at a US regionally accredited university or college, required course work and at least 450 hours of supervised practice accredited by CADE or at least a bachelor's degree at a US regionally accredited university or college and required coursework for a Didactic Program (DPD) or Coordinated Program in Dietetics (CP).
 In addition, you must pass a national DTR examination administered by CDR and complete continuing professional educational requirements to maintain registration.
 The majority of DTRs work with RDs in a variety of employment settings including health care (assisting RDs in providing medical nutrition therapy), in hospitals, HMOs, clinics or other health-care facilities.
 In addition, a large number of DTRs work in community and public health settings such as school or day care centers, correctional facilities, weight management clinics and WIC programs as nutrition counselors.

-Click here to visit the Academy of Nutrition and Dietetics' student pages for more information about careers in nutrition and dietetics.
+Click here to visit the Academy of Nutrition and Dietetics' student pages for more information about paths to becoming an RDN or DTR.

 Arizona Academy of Nutrition & Dietetics